trangtungn/dsa-challenges/data_structure/tree/binary_tree.md

 ### Complete Binary Tree
 - All levels are filled except possibly the last level
-- Last level has nodes filled from left to right
+- If the last level is not fully filled, the nodes are filled from left to right

 ```
 Example 1 (Complete):